JoanCharmant/quill-blender/docs/export.md

 ## Mesh
 Mesh are converted to their wire frame representation.
 Each edge of each polygon is converted to a paint stroke.

+Non-uniform scaling isn't supported by Quill.
+You should apply the scale before exporting.
+(Menu Object > Apply > Scale).

 ## Grease Pencil
 Grease pencil is the closest thing to Quill.
 The addon tries to convert Grease Pencil objects to Quill paint layers with corresponding data.